Damjan Kaulić

-Damjan Stefanović Kaulić, also spelled the Romanian way Damjan Kaulici (Arad, Habsburg monarchy, 1760 - Novi Sad, Habsburg Monarchy, 1810), was a Serbian publisher, bookseller and printer.
+Damjan Stefanović Kaulić, also spelled the Romanian way Damjan Kaulici (Arad, Habsburg monarchy, 1760 - Novi Sad, Austrian Empire, 1810), was a Serbian publisher, bookseller and printer.
 He was the only bookseller in Novi Sad until 1790 and the appearance of Emanuilo Janković and significantly contributed to the cultural life of the city and the culture of the Serbian people.

 Damjan Kaulić is best remembered when he and Emanuilo Janković filed, independently of each other, a request for the establishment of a Serbian printing house in the city of Novi Sad, however, they were both rejected by the Habsburg authorities in 1790.

 Biography

 He was born in Arad in 1760.
 He studied bookbinding in Sremski Karlovci, and after that, he worked in Szeged, Buda, Požun and Vienna.
 After arriving in Novi Sad, he opened a bookbinding shop that would later become a bookstore and printing house.
 His descendants, starting with his son Constantine, and through his heirs, John, Basil and Damian, were also booksellers.
 He died in 1810.